jonnonz1/nz-statute-book/acts/public/2000/parliamentary-service-act-2000.md

     (vi) seeks support for casting a vote for one of the responses to a proposal to be put to electors in a government initiated referendum; or
   (b) an election advertisement published during the regulated period in relation to a general election, regardless of whether all or any part of an expense in relation to the advertisement is incurred or paid before, during, or after that regulated period; or
   (c) a referendum advertisement published during the regulated period in relation to a government initiated referendum, regardless of whether all or any part of an expense in relation to the advertisement is incurred or paid before, during, or after that regulated period; or
-  (d) the provision of travel, accommodation, and communications services in accordance with any determination made by the Speaker of the House of Representatives under section 20A of the Civil List Act 1979 in respect of members of Parliament participating in the official inter-parliamentary travel programme.
+  (d) the provision of travel, accommodation, and communications services in accordance with any determination made by the Speaker of the House of Representatives under section 34 of the Members of Parliament (Remuneration and Services) Act 2013 in respect of members of Parliament participating in the official inter-parliamentary relations programme.
 (3) Subsection (2)(b) and (c) are subject to section 3C.

 ### 3C Apportionment of funding for election advertisement or referendum advertisement published both before and during regulated period